Technologicat/mcpyrate/quasiquotes.md

 the whole-file lexical scan.

 We don't need to inject any additional imports.
-This makes the quasiquote system fully orthogonal to the rest of `mcpy`.
-Because `mcpy` transforms `from module import macros, ...` (after collecting macro definitions) into `import module`, we can just refer to our internal stuff (including the stdlib `ast` module) as attributes of the module `mcpy.quotes`.
+This makes the quasiquote system fully orthogonal to the rest of `mcpyrate`.
+Because `mcpyrate` transforms `from module import macros, ...` (after collecting macro definitions) into `import module`, we can just refer to our internal stuff (including the stdlib `ast` module) as attributes of the module `mcpyrate.quotes`.
 We feel this is the "better way" that source code comments in MacroPy's `quotes.py` suggested must surely exist.

 We allow capturing the value of any expr, not just identifiers.
 However, we also